boon-code/libtimefreeze/README.md

 statically created and the same certificate can be used for failing and passing tests by only changing `TIMEFREEZE` accordingly.

-For most other use cases, you should checkout libfaketime, which is a much more complete and prooven in use solution to fake the current time:
+I recommend using `libfaketime` as it is a much more complete, widely support and prooven in use solution to fake the current time:
 - https://github.com/wolfcw/libfaketime.git

 This library is heavily inspired by the awsome `libfaketime`.

+Originally, it seemed that this use case is not possible with `libfaketime`.
+By setting the environment variable `FAKETIME_NO_CACHE` to `1`, the use case can be accomplished in a similar way.

 # Usage